urbit/docs/docs/arvo/internals/ford/commentary.md

 libraries, and resources are collected into the same place.

 Finally, we have a map of names to feet.
-If this map is empty, then there were no twigs at the requested path, so we give an error with `++flaw`.
+If this map is empty, then there were no hoons at the requested path, so we give an error with `++flaw`.

 If the map is nonempty, then we finally produce our context with with